-- Information on Crime Prevention, personal safety or other community safety resources.
+- Information about crime prevention, personal safety or other community safety resources.

-Public Safety Notices are distributed by e-mails sent to all osu.edu e-mail addresses, which are accessible and available to all students, faculty, and staff.
-These e-mails are drafted by the University Police and are distributed by the Ohio State Department of Public Safety.
+Public Safety Notices are distributed by emails sent to all @osu.edu email addresses, which are accessible and available to all students, faculty, and staff.
+These emails are drafted by the University Police and are distributed by the Department of Public Safety.
 In some circumstances, the University Police may distribute flyers to appropriate university departments to be posted in affected areas of campus.
 While several local media outlets receive Public Safety Notices through the subscription service discussed below, the University Police also may contact the media directly to distribute information about criminal incidents in some situations.

-Public Safety Notices may be viewed at dps.osu.edu/psn.
-In addition to the e-mails sent to all students, staff, the University Police offers a free service that sends an e-mail update to any e-mail address when a Public Safety Notice is issued.
-Please visit dps.osu.edu/psn to subscribe to this service.
+Public Safety Notices also may be viewed at dps.osu.edu/psn.
+In addition to the emails sent to all students and staff, the University Police offers a free service that sends an email update to any email address when a Public Safety Notice is issued.
+Visit dps.osu.edu/psn to subscribe to this service.

-Please note that Public Safety Notices are a separate and distinct process from the emergency notification text messaging alerts provided by the Buckeye Alert system.
-For information about Buckeye Alert text messaging alerts, please visit dps.osu.edu/alert-notices.
+Note that Public Safety Notices are a separate and distinct process from the emergency notification provided by the Buckeye Alert system, but when an emergency notification is issued for a criminal incident, a separate timely warning may not be issued for the same circumstances.
+For information about Buckeye Alert text messaging, visit buckeyealert.osu.edu.

 About the Daily Crime Log